February 23, 2016

 With a grand total of twelve nominations at this year’s awards, the icy and painfully visceral Western has been lauded as a sensory marvel, a hypnotic entwining of moving image and sound.
 Following last year’s success with the equally audio-visual Birdman, wayward auteur Iñárritu is expected to sweep up again.
 And yet, because Sakamoto layered his work with that of the other composers, the soundtrack is ineligible to compete as per the Academy rules.

-As we said earlier in the year, fuck the rules.
+As I said earlier in the year, fuck the rules.
 It might have been released in January but this is set to be score of the year (yes, even better than Ennio’s return to the genre); the shared credit should be celebrated, not rejected.

 Photograph: Jasper Berbaum